RSLingo/RSL-IL-ExcelTemplate/README.md

 - RSLIL-ExcelTemplate-TechnicalReport-v1.1.pdf: a technical report that briefly describes this template and gives some additional information.
 - RSLIL-Example-BillingSystem-v1.0.xlsx: a companion Excel file with a very simple (and not complete) application example of this RSL-IL Excel template;

-Feel free to use it!
+Feel free to use it! and to send us your feedback, alberto.silva@tecnico.ulisboa.pt

 References
 --------------------------------------------------------------------------------------